RockefellerArchiveCenter/rockarch.org/README.md

 ## Running the site locally

-Download the https://jekyllrb.com/repository to your local machine using git:
+Download the repository to your local machine using git:

       git clone https://github.com/RockefellerArchiveCenter/rockarch.org.git